Leave Doubt Behind and Climb

-As an athlete most of my life, I have learned about the empty place that follows a race or a competition.
+Being an athlete most of my life, I’m familiar with the empty place that follows a race or a competition.
 As a rule, you should always have the next event planned.
-I didn't realize that Old Rag would leave a similar gap.
+I didn’t realize that Old Rag would leave a similar gap.
 Many, many times, since the hike, I have thought with a great feeling of satisfaction about the most challenging parts of the hike.
 I have only thought of the summit once.

 When we leave doubt behind and mindfully move forward in our lives, we build the emotional, spiritual and physical muscles to overcome the challenges, the obstacles, the toughest moments.
 Once we achieve our goal, it’s never the goal that we focus on but the challenges.
 Our strength, our wins, our power to keep our head up and keep moving, those are the things of legends.